Complying with the egg production standard

 - ensure premises, equipment and transportation vehicles are designed and constructed in a way that minimises the contamination of eggs, allows for effective cleaning and sanitisation, and minimises the harbourage of pests and vermin

 - keep premises, equipment and transportation vehicles effectively cleaned, sanitised and in good repair to ensure the eggs are not made unsafe or unsuitable.

 Sheds and equipment, if not cleaned properly, can add to the bacterial load and increase the risk of eggs becoming contaminated.
 To maintain clean and hygienic premises:

 - thoroughly clean and disinfect shed and equipment at batch depletion, including internal surfaces of sheds and brooding areas (sheds)

-- prevent wild birds, rodents and pets from entering the shed, areas where birds and pullets range and where eggs are processed or stored
+- prevent wild birds, rodents, and pets from entering the shed, areas where hens and pullets range and where eggs are processed or stored

 - control pests and their breeding areas, including removing breeding grounds for flies and baiting for rodents.

 - a person involved in egg production must exercise personal hygiene and health practices that do not make the eggs unsafe or unsuitable

 - an egg producer must take all reasonable measures to ensure personnel and visitors exercise personal hygiene and health practices that do not make the eggs unsafe or unsuitable.

 Disease-causing bacteria can be spread by poor hygiene practices, such as inadequate hand washing before handling eggs or when moving between different areas of the facility.
 To reduce the risk of contamination by human hygiene:

 - provide adequate hand washing facilities with hot and cold running water, soap and facilities for drying hands (such as disposable paper towels).
 Hand disinfecting gel or cream is also acceptable